Steve Jennings (footballer)

-Steven John Jennings (born 28 October 1984) is an English former professional footballer who played as a central midfielder in the English Football League, Scottish Premier League and in English non-league football.
+Steven John Jennings (born 28 October 1984) is an English former professional footballer who played as a central midfielder in the English Football League, Scottish Premier League and in English non-League football.

-He turned professional at Tranmere Rovers in October 2002 and made his first team debut 12 months later.
+Jennings turned professional at Tranmere Rovers in October 2002 and made his first-team debut 12 months later.
 He remained with Tranmere for six seasons, also playing on loan at Hereford United in the latter half of the 2006–07 season.
 He signed with Scottish Premier League club Motherwell in July 2009.
 He spent three seasons in Scotland, featuring on the losing side in the 2011 final of the Scottish Cup.
-He then spent one season each at Coventry City and Tranmere Rovers, before joining Port Vale in July 2014.
+He then spent one season each at Coventry City and Tranmere Rovers before joining Port Vale in July 2014.
 He returned to Tranmere on loan later in the year before joining the club permanently in January 2015.
-He switched to Southport in June 2017, and was loaned out to Warrington Town in November 2017.
-He joined Barrow in August 2018, before returning to Warrington Town the following year.
+He switched to Southport in June 2017 and was loaned out to Warrington Town in November 2017.
+He joined Barrow in August 2018 before returning to Warrington Town the following year.